 Re: Request to cosponsor the HOT CARS Act of 2019

 I am writing to you about a tragic, yet solvable, problem which we need your leadership to resolve.
 At least 940 children have died in hot cars since 1990 including children right here in our state.
-This year has been one of the worst years in history for children dying in hot cars with at least 52 little lives lost.
+The last 2 years (2018 & 2019) have been the 2 worst years in history with over 100 children dying in hot cars.

 This problem will continue until existing technology to detect and alert of a child’s presence inside a parked vehicle is installed in all vehicles – because no one thinks this could happen to them.

 On June 28, 2019, the Hot Cars Act of 2019

 (H.R.
 3593) was introduced in the House by Representatives Tim Ryan (D-OH), Jan Schakowsky (D-IL) and Peter King (R-NY).
 On May 22, 2019, the HOT CARS Act of 2019

 (S. 1601) was introduced by Senators Roger Wicker (R-MS), Richard Blumenthal (D-CT) and Maria Cantwell (D-WA).

 Can we count on you to cosponsor this lifesaving bill?